Barilla Pasta Faces Global Boycott after Anti-Gay Outburst!

 I get the impression that the FOS personnel were just a bit too pally with the insurance employees … after reading all the documents …

-delusionconcept that is ‘self regulation’.
+I think that is typical of the delusion concept that is ‘self regulation’.
 I’m glad you have the time and the inclination to fight them to the bitter end TB, most ordinary folks give up along the way because the deliberate delaying process is made too difficult, too time consuming and too exhausting for them to continue.
 Only the wealthy can afford to hire professionals to deliver a fair outcome.
-Giving up is what they want you to do.“And nobody come.
-Sixty person dead now because of Australian government.”
+Giving up is what they want you to do.

 Nauseating stuff, people like neil, the great pretenders of concern for lives lost, will be happy though.
 Humanity overboard.
 If they really cared, they would be welcoming their safe arrival to australia, not insisting they push them back to a watery grave.